clebreto/osrm-backend/CLOSEST_FACILITY_README.md

 The server will start on port 4000 (port 5000 is typically used by macOS AirPlay Receiver).

+## API Usage - GET Endpoint (URL-based)

+For small numbers of facilities and query points, use the GET endpoint.

 ## Testing the API

 ### Basic Test